-Now that Thaksin is a lot poorer, there have began splits within the opposition Puea Thai Party, a third reincarnation of Thaksin's Thai Rak Thai Party, and amongst his loyalists and cronies.
-It's an open secret that his red-shirted backers have been paid to participate in demonstrations, rallies and protests (refer to Thaksin's Movie Clip).
+Now that Thaksin is a lot poorer, there have begun splits within the opposition Puea Thai Party, the third reincarnation of Thaksin's Thai Rak Thai Party, and amongst his loyalists and cronies.
+It's an open secret that his red-shirted backers have been paid to participate in rallies, demonstrations, and protests (refer to Thaksin's Movie Clip).
 A fugitive on the verge of being extradited from wherever in the world he stays at, his time in Thai politics may finally come to an end.

 One Million Baht Prize Money to Get Thaksin

-A prize money of ฿1 Million has been offered to bring fugitive ex-premier Thaksin Shinawatra back to Thailand.
-Thaksin and his red-shirt supporters from the United Front for Democracy against Dictatorship (UDD) have been accused of instigating the ongoing political conflict, and blamed for slandering the royal institution and insulting the monarchy, both clandestinely and publicly.
+A prize money of ฿1 Million has been offered to bring fugitive ex-PM Thaksin Shinawatra back to Thailand.
+Thaksin and his red-shirt supporters from the United Front for Democracy against Dictatorship (UDD) have been accused of instigating the ongoing political conflict and blamed for slandering the royal institution and insulting the monarchy, both clandestinely and publicly.

 A group of retired bureaucrats, former top brass army officers, senators, academics and business people, calling themselves "United Siam", made an offer at a press conference at the Rajabhat Suan Dusit University.
-The One-Million-Baht (some $28,600) bounty for Thaksin's arrest was made on 6th April 2009, after Thaksin heavily criticised the Privy Council President General Prem and certain other privy councillors to the King.
+The One-Million-Baht (some $28,600) bounty for Thaksin's arrest was made on 6th April 2009, after Thaksin heavily criticized the Privy Council President General Prem and certain other privy councilors to the King.

-One-Miilion-Baht reward for tycoon multi-billionaire Thaksin is actually looks more as an insult.
-Or, is it a political plot or publicity stunt on the part of United Siam, a private group of Thailand's elite?
+A one-million-baht reward for tycoon multi-billionaire Thaksin is actually looked more as an insult.
+Or, is it a political ploy or publicity stunt on the part of United Siam, a private group of Thailand's elite?

 Thaksin's ex-wife Khunying Potjaman Damapong is currently out on a Five-Million-Baht bail while appealing her case*.

-* On 31st June 2008 the Criminal Court found Potjaman Shinawatra guilty of intentionally avoiding a tax payment of ฿546 Million for the transfer of 4.5 Million of the Shinawatra Computer and Communications' shares.
+* On 31st June 2008, the Criminal Court found Potjaman Shinawatra guilty of intentionally avoiding a tax payment of ฿546 Million for the transfer of 4.5 Million of the Shinawatra Computer and Communications' shares.
 Also found guilty are Potjaman's brother Bannaphot Damapong and her personal secretary Kanchanapa Honghern.
-The court sentenced Potjaman and Bannaphot each to tree years in jail and Kanchanapa to two years.
+The court sentenced Potjaman and Bannaphot each to three years in jail and Kanchanapa to two years.

 Thaksin's Recent Whereabouts